Study agriculture and related sciences in the UK

 discipline, from data to crop health.
 You’ll also find inspiring teaching with an emphasis on practical

-realworld challenges, with many universities having their own working farms on site.
+real–world challenges, with many universities having their own working farms on site.

 These combined high standards of agriculture and science have helped to keep UK farming at theforefront of sustainable trends andknowledge, and the ideal place to start your career.
 Some of the